ryukau/UhhyouPluginsJuce/README.md

 # Uhhyou Plugins on JUCE
-Some audio plugins writtein on [JUCE](https://github.com/juce-framework/JUCE).
+Audio plugins writtein on [JUCE](https://github.com/juce-framework/JUCE).

 Currently, everything on this repository is experimental.
 Always render the result to audio file after using the plugins in this repository.
 Breaking changes might be introduced in future.